 “With our new Premium BIZ seat, we offer business travellers and holidaymakers a completely new level of comfort on medium-haul flights.
 More privacy and a significantly enhanced feel-good atmosphere make longer flights noticeably more pleasant.
 We are thus setting a new standard in our market segment and clearly positioning Eurowings as Europe’s leading value airline.”

-Eurowings Premium BIZ seat pricing is steep!
+Eurowings Premium BIZ seat pricing & how to book

 Eurowings has now put its Premium BIZ seat concept on sale, for travel on the Berlin (BER) to Dubai (DXB) route as of November 22, 2025.
 So, what is pricing for this product like?
 Interestingly, the airline is simply approaching this as a seat assignment fee for those who otherwise booked a BIZclass fare.
+This means you can select these seats either at the time of booking, or after booking and before travel.

 For example, I see a flight that has a €309.99 BIZclass fare for the 6hr30min journey.